buymeagoat/Selenite/README.md

 ## ✨ Features

 - **🔒 Local Processing**: All transcription happens on your device - complete privacy
-- **🧭 Admin-Managed Models**: Curated ASR/diarizer providers ship pre-registered (folders created under `backend/models/<provider>/<entry>/...`) but with **no weights included**.
-Admins drop checkpoints into those folders, enable entries, and select defaults—no hidden fallbacks.
+- **🧭 Admin-Managed Models**: Curated ASR/diarizer providers ship pre-registered (folders created under `backend/models/<provider>/<weight>/...`) but with **no weights included**.
+Admins drop checkpoints into those folders, enable weights, and select defaults—no hidden fallbacks.
 - **🌍 90+ Languages**: Supports automatic language detection and translation (when the registered ASR model supports it)
-- **👥 Speaker Diarization**: Identify different speakers in conversations using registered diarizer entries
+- **👥 Speaker Diarization**: Identify different speakers in conversations using registered diarizer weights
 - **⏱️ Timestamps**: Add precise timestamps to transcripts
 - **🏷️ Tag Organization**: Organize jobs with custom colored tags
 - **🔍 Search & Filter**: Quickly find jobs by name, status, date, or tags